 • attend educational programs sponsored by JWF and by the Jewish Community Foundation of Greater MetroWest NJ

-Small Grants: Offered in the fall with a maximum request of $1,000 in support of programming for women and girls.
+Impact Grants: Offered in the fall with a maximum request of $5,000 in support of programming for women and girls.
 (Note: Prior to 2022, small grants for a maximum of $2,500 were offered in the fall.)

-Special Initiative Grant: A special grant of up to $25,000 is available to not-for-profit organizations with programs supporting work in the targeted area of focus.
-Topics are selected by JWF membership based upon members’ interest; opportunity for increased visibility for JWFNJ; and the ability to leverage grant making for greatest impact.
-Past initiative: Issues Facing new Jersey’s Women Veterans.
-For the coming year the focus of JWF’s Special Initiative will be on the challenges facing women and girls who are legal immigrants living in our region.
+Special Initiative Grant: In some years, a special grant is available to not-for-profit organizations with programs supporting work in the targeted area of focus.
+Topics are selected by JWF membership based upon members’ interest, opportunity for increased visibility for JWFNJ, and the ability to leverage grantmaking for greatest impact.
+Past initiatives: Issues facing New Jersey’s women veterans; Challenges facing women and girls who are legal immigrants living in our region.

 JWF is an advisory council fund of the Jewish Community Foundation of Greater MetroWest NJ (JCF).
 JCF provides portfolio management, makes office space available, and provides limited administrative support for JWF’s operations.
 JWF’s director is an employee of JCF.
 One JWF Council Board member currently sits on the JCF Board of Directors.